 - ‘People use navigation apps for non-driving directions such as public transportation, walking, or cycling twice as much in the Northeast as in other U.S. regions.’

-Recent studies additionally show that these customers end up on Google Maps professional business listings from a keyword, otherwise known as “discovery ads” search undeniably more regularly, 84 percent of the time, than from business name, otherwise known as “direct” search.
-That being stated, it’s key that your listings rank high on Google Maps for these terms your potential clients are typing into their search terms.
+Recent studies additionally show that these customers end up on Google Maps professional business listings from a keyword, otherwise known as “discovery ads,” search undeniably more regularly, 84 percent of the time, than from business name, otherwise known as “direct” search.
+That being stated, it’s vital that your listings rank high for these terms your potential clients are typing into their search terms.

 ‘Looking across countries, businesses in the USA receive 11 percent of views through direct searches – with a total average search volume of 1,035.
 In the UK, 19 percent of searches are direct, though this equates to fewer searches overall (887).
 Canada receives the highest number of average direct and discovery searches (1,229), at a rate of 13 percent direct to 87 percent discovery.’

-An additional reason to rank on Google Maps is that the first three Google Maps listings on Google’s SERPs (Search Engine Results Pages) will likewise show in normal Google Search results when suitable and relevant.
-Furthermore, with 46 percent of searches on Google having local intent, appearing in the initial three searches can greatly increase the number of consumers your business reaches with every search.
+An additional reason to rank on Google Maps is that the first three listings on Google’s SERPs (Search Engine Results Pages) will likewise show in normal Google Search results when suitable and relevant.
+Furthermore, with 46 percent of searches on Google having local intent, appearing in the initial three searches can significantly increase the number of consumers your business reaches with every search.

-The third reason why ranking higher on Google Maps is important is on the grounds that the things you do to rank higher will improve the nature of your listing and add various ways for customers to connect with your brand.
-With 86% of customers using Google Maps to find a business, this opens up a ton of chances to increase consumer engagement.
+The third reason why ranking higher on Google Maps is essential is on the grounds that the things you do to rank higher will improve the nature of your listing and add various ways for customers to connect with your brand.
+With 86% of customers using the app to find a business, this opens up a ton of chances to increase consumer engagement.